pennane/typechase/README.md

 * Fix seldom happening event where spaces change position when active. (could be fixed by forming character spans into words)
 * Show fastest time for current text
 * Show stuff about the current text (length, difficulty?, times typed)
-* Ensure other browser support
+* Ensure other browser support (currently only known to work flawlesly on chromium)
-* Show stats if getting better or worse in text history
+* Prompt user about stat improving
 * Calculate average accuracy
 * (Custom event based dom interaction ?)
 * ~~Calculate average wpm~~